daksh204singh/os161/design/ass1.md

 * cvt5: Focuses on inter-thread communication between the driver thread, sleeperthread and wakerthread. returns 0 on success, panics on failure.

 **Tests for conditional variables are in kern/test/synchtest.c**

+Reader Writer Locks (RW locks)
+Reader-Writer locks(single-writer lock, multi-reader lock) is a lock that allows concurrent access to read only threads and exclusive access to threads that can perform write operations.
+When reader is executing, other reader threads can access the shared data, but writers will be blocked.
+When a writer is executing, readers as well as writers will be blocked.
+This lock provides higher concurrency but can lead to writer starvation in read-preference rwlocks, and reader starvation, in writer preference locks.
+Possible implementation for solving the above issues:-
+* FIFO access to threads.
+  * Many concerns emerged while implementing FIFO RW locks.
+The wait channel interface provided by OS/161 does not promise FIFO wakeup of thread.
+The reason behind using wchan as our wait channel and not implementing a new wait queue is that it uses threadlist as its data structure for storing sleeping threads. **'struct threadlist'** uses **'threadlistnode'** as its node. **struct thread** used to abstract threads creates a **threadlistnode** for maintaing cpu lists (zombies, run, sleep). wchan integration with other kernel data structures like threadlist and threadlistnode makes it an efficient implementation.
+OS/161 lacks support for implementing of a wait channel for FIFO implementation.
+Implementing a FIFO implementation would require us to:-
+	* Create a new threadlist and threadlistnode implementation.
+	* Create a new FIFO wait channel by using the newly implemented threadlist and threadlistnode.
+    * Integrate the implemented data structures with the thread, and cpu abstractions Implementing the above would be complex and will require to modify many interfaces provided by OS/161 and implement many new interfaces.
+I will not be using this approach for implementing RW locks.
+* Read preferring RW lock
+  * Allows improved concurrency but will starve writer, as readers will be given higher priority in comparison to writers.
+Starvation may occur when readers keep acquring the lock and executing not allowing a writer to acquire the lock.
+* Writer preferring lock
+  * Reduces concurrency as writers are given preference acquring exclusive access on the lock.
+Results in reader starvation when multiple writers keep acquiring the lock and executing making readers unable to acquire the lock.
+*